Everything you've ever wanted to know about house sitting, how to be a house sitter, and a few things you might not want to know, but should anyway.

 The debate about walking sticks: Do you absolutely need them?
 Probably not.
 Will they make the Camino de Santiago easier if you have them?
 Definitely yes.

-A list of all the incidental items and other tips you're going to want to pack for walking the Camino de Santiago.
+The definitive Camino de Santiago packing list: all the incidental gear and other tips you're going to want for walking the Camino de Santiago.